 If you make a promise to provide more feedback to your direct reports, make sure you add that as a future agenda item to hold yourself accountable.
-If your employee commits to providing a work back schedule for a project by such and such a date, make sure you have a way to check-in on that day.
+If your employee commits to providing a work back schedule for a project by a certain date, make sure you have a way to check-in on that day.

-When there’s a lack of clarity around who’s responsible for what, it makes accountability all the much harder on a team.
+When there’s a lack of clarity around who’s responsible for what, it makes accountability nearly impossible.
 In fact, a Gallup study found that only 50% of employees strongly indicate that they know what’s expected of them at work.
-That’s a big miss for those leading these employees.

 Luckily, accountability frameworks like the RACI matrix can help with this problem.
-Also known as a RACI chart, this accountability framework ensures that all individuals involved with a project are assigned a role every step of the way.
-These roles are broken out into four levels of accountability:
+Also known as a RACI chart, this accountability framework ensures everyone involved with a project is assigned a role every step of the way.
+These roles are broken out into 4 levels of accountability:

 - Responsible: Those who are responsible for completing the task at hand.